Benefits of a Modern Home Design

 - Tight Construction

 - Blower door tests measure the amount of air that escapes a building at a standard 50 Pascals of pressure.
-In order to achieve a very tight envelope specially formulated tape is commonly used to seal the seams of the plywood during framing.
+Specially formulated tape is used to seal plywood seams during framing.

 - Fresh air